“A player with a difference…” “…her phrasing is beautifully finished, her control of dynamic infinitely subtle”

 “Music always needs great communicators, and here’s one whose captivating instrumental voice could open up a whole new world”

-Twice Grammy-nominated Amy Dickson made history by becoming the first saxophonist and the first Australian to win the 2013 MasterCard Breakthrough Artist of the Year Classic Brit Award.
+Twice Grammy-nominated Amy Dickson made history by becoming the first saxophonist and the first Australian to win the Classic BRIT Award for Breakthrough Artist of the Year.
 She won the award with her third album released on Sony Music which had previously attained the coveted No. 1 position in the UK classical charts.
 Before then, having become a recipient of the James Fairfax Australian Young Artist of the Year award, Amy had won major competitions including the Gold Medal at the Royal Overseas League Competition, the Symphony Australia Young Performer of the Year Competition and the Prince’s Prize.
 No saxophonist had ever won any of these titles before.

 Since arriving on UK shores, Sydney-born Amy has spearheaded something of a classical saxophone revival, on account of her unique take on the genre and her distinctive approach to the instrument.
 Since the success of her No. 1 chart album Dusk & Dawn, Amy has been touring internationally with pit-stops back home in London for brief appearances on TV including performances on BBC Breakfast and The One Show.
 Classic FM have called her “a talent to watch” and Gramophone “a player with a difference”.